1999 Wigan by-election

-The 1999 Wigan by-election of 23 September 1999 was held after the death of the incumbent Labour MP, Roger Stott.
+A by-election for the United Kingdom parliamentary constituency of Wigan was held on 23 September 1999 following the death of incumbent Labour Party MP Roger Stott.
+Neil Turner, who had been a local Labour councillor for 27 years, held the seat for the party.

-The by-election was contested by nine candidates in total, with Labour selecting Neil Turner, who had been a local councillor for 27 years, to defend the seat.
-Meanwhile, the Conservatives chose Tom Peet, who was an active Trade Unionist and had worked at a nearby coal mine.
+The by-election was contested by nine candidates in total.
+The Conservatives chose Tom Peet, who was an active Trade Unionist and had worked at a nearby coal mine.

-The result was a hold for the Labour Party, with Turner gaining 59.6% of the vote, in spite of a 5% swing to the Conservative Party.
+The result was a win for the Labour Party, with Turner gaining 59.6% of the vote, in spite of a 5% swing to the Conservative Party.